20 Best Movies Based on True Crime on Lifetime

 19. Fab Five: The Texas Cheerleader Scandal (2008)

-Fab Five: The Texas Cheerleader Scandal‘ is a dramatic retelling of a real-life incident that rocked a Texas high school.
+Fab Five: The Texas Cheerleader Scandal‘ is a dramatic retelling of a real-life incident/scandal concerning a group of five mean senior girls/cheerleaders at North McKinney High School in Texas in 2006.
 Directed by Tom McLoughlin, the movie stars Tatum O’Neal as Principal Lorene Tippit, who faces off against a group of rebellious cheerleaders led by Brooke Tippit (Ashley Benson).
-The film highlights the toxic culture and misconduct among the cheerleaders, who were notorious for their unruly behavior and rule-breaking antics.
-Based on actual events, this movie exposes the challenges of maintaining discipline and integrity in the face of peer pressure and social media influence.
+The film highlights the toxic culture and misconduct among the cheerleaders, who were notorious for their unruly behavior and rule-breaking antics, exposing the challenges of maintaining discipline and integrity in the face of peer pressure and social media influence.
 You can watch the film here.

 18. Happy Face Killer (2014)

-‘Happy Face Killer’ is a chilling true crime drama that delves into the mind of one of America’s most notorious serial killers, Keith Jesperson.
-Directed by Rick Bota, the film stars David Arquette in a haunting portrayal of Jesperson, who earned his nickname by drawing smiley faces on his confession letters.
+‘Happy Face Killer’ is a chilling true crime drama that delves into the mind of one of America’s most notorious serial killers, Keith Jesperson, responsible for murdering at least eight women in the US during the 1990s.
+Directed by Rick Bota, the film stars David Arquette in a haunting portrayal of Jesperson, who earned his nickname by drawing smiley faces on his confession letters sent to authorities.
 Jesperson’s twisted journey from a long-haul truck driver to a cold-blooded murderer is brought to life with gripping intensity.
 The movie also features Gloria Reuben as FBI agent Melinda Gand, determined to stop his killing spree.
 Based on real events, ‘Happy Face Killer’ is an exploration of the darkness lurking behind a seemingly ordinary facade.
 You can watch it here.

 17. Oscar Pistorius: Blade Runner Killer (2017)